Adeleyi/adeleyi.github.io/_pages/about.md

   }
 </style>

-Hi, I'm Esther, a NLP Research Fellow at <a href="https://blog.taresco.org/">The African Research Collective</a>, where I work and contribute to NLP research and projects that advance technology for African languages.
+Hi, I'm Esther, an NLP Research Fellow at [The African Research Collective](https://blog.taresco.org/), where I contribute to research and projects that advance technology for African languages.

+I’m still early in my journey, so I keep an open mind, but here are some research questions I often come back to:

+- How can we design NLP systems that truly account for linguistic structures and meanings, given that every language works differently?
+- For languages with little or no digital presence, what strategies make sense for building datasets and tools?

+- How can NLP efforts double as a way to document and preserve these languages for the future?

+- Even when the technology works, how do we address biases that inevitably creep in?

+- How can we ensure the systems we build actually serve the communities that need them most?

 <!-- Education -->
 <div class="education">